Tech Glossary

 Bash Scripting

-Bash scripting refers to writing scripts for the Bash (Bourne Again SHell) command-line interpreter, primarily used in Unix-based systems like Linux and macOS.
-A Bash script is essentially a text file containing a series of commands that the Bash shell executes.
-These scripts automate repetitive tasks, simplifying complex workflows for system administrators, developers, and DevOps engineers.
+Bash scripting refers to the process of writing scripts for the Bash (Bourne Again SHell) command-line interpreter, which is primarily used in Unix-based systems like Linux and macOS.
+A Bash script is essentially a text file containing a series of commands that the Bash shell can execute in sequence.
+By automating repetitive tasks, Bash scripts simplify workflows for system administrators, developers, and DevOps engineers, making it easier to manage system operations and perform complex tasks more efficiently.